UK pledges missiles to Ukraine; new US ambassador in Kyiv

 In the western Lviv region, a Russian missile hit rail lines that were a key conduit for supplies of Western weapons and other supplies, officials said.

-Zelenskyy has said Ukraine was losing between 60 and 100 soldiers a day in the fighting.

-He turned the focus to children in his nightly video address, saying 243 of them have been killed in the war, 446 have been wounded and 139 are missing.
+In his nightly video address, Zelenskyy turned the focus to Ukraine’s children.
+He said 243 of them have been killed in the war, 446 have been wounded and 139 were missing.
 The real numbers could be higher, he added, as his government doesn’t have a full picture of areas under Russian occupation.

-Yuras Karmanau in Lviv, Ukraine, and Associated Press reporters around the world contributed to this report.
+Becatoros reported from Sloviansk, Ukraine.
+Yuras Karmanau in Lviv, Ukraine, Ricardo Mazalan in Kyiv, Oleksandr Stashevskyi in Potashnya, Ukraine, and Associated Press reporters around the world contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine